sarahbonnin/CRG_RIntroduction/exercise1.md

 </details>

-**8- Create a new object mydiv that will store the result of myobject divided by mysqrt.**
+**8- Create a new object "mydiv" that will store the result of "myobject" divided by "mysqrt".**

 <details>
 <summary>